 It is one of the most photogenic spots in the Pearl of Africa.
 There are photo opportunities from above or in the lost valley.
 Scenes that leave you with lasting memories of their time on safari in Uganda.

 Please Note: Permits are required for a professional photographer that we assist in obtaining.

 Kyambura Gorge is a special place for birders.
-Various species of birds are drawn here due to the 13 different habitats that are found here.
+Various species of birds are drawn here due to the 13 different habitats found here.
 There are over 300 species of birds here.
-Most are forest dwellers, but other birds come to feed and then retreat to their habitats in the Savannah or wetlands close to the Kazinga channel.
+Most are forest dwellers, but other birds feed and then retreat to their habitats in the Savannah or wetlands close to the Kazinga channel.

 Where to Stay

-It is our opinion; the hands-down winner is the exclusive Kyambura Gorge which is the best lodge from which to explore Gorge.
+It is our opinion; the hands-down winner is the exclusive Kyambura Gorge which is the best lodge to explore Gorge.

 If you are a conservationist, then Kyambura Lodge should be the lodge of choice for you.
-Volcano Safari Lodges have purchased a large chunk of land that is a buffer zone between villages and the Gorge.
+Volcano Safari Lodges have purchased a large chunk of land, a buffer zone between villages and the Gorge.
 An area that is being restored in a way that it once was.

 Guest are invited to plant trees as part of the restoration process.
 The lodge offers birding and nature walks to give them a glimpse of where some lodge profits are going.

-Amenities are there and most often exceeds the discerning traveler’s expectations.
+Amenities are there and most often exceed the discerning traveler’s expectations.
 A stay at Kyambura Gorge Lodge is more than a bed for a night, but an African Hospitality experience.

 Best time to Visit